Gralll/task-planner/README.md

 # Test application: Task planner

-It allow to work with users and tasks entities.
+It allows to work with user and task entities.
+The project to test custom security and Swagger.

 # Build